Updated May 2017

 It is advised that you make reservations to dine in speciality restaurants to avoid disappointment.
 Every cruise line will have a different policy for making reservations so it’s best to ask about this when booking your cruise holiday.

 Reservations can usually be made in advance online via your cruise planner or online account.
-You can also speak to our dedicated Concierge team.
 If you are unable to make your dining reservations before you cruise you can do so onboard at the guest services desk or via concierge.
 It is advised that you do this at the beginning of your cruise to get the time and date that you prefer.

 Ask about a cancellation policy when making a reservation to avoid unexpected charges in the event of a change in your circumstances.